OwnID/ownid-android-sdk/docs/sdk-direct-integration-view.md

 >
 > The OwnID SDK automatically reads the `ownIdIntegrationSdkConfig.json` configuration file from your `assets` folder and creates an instance that is accessible as `OwnId.getInstanceOrThrow(OwnId.DEFAULT_INSTANCE_NAME)` or a short version `OwnId.getInstanceOrThrow()`.
 For details about additional customization see [Creating custom OwnID Instance](#creating-custom-ownid-instance).

-## Flow variants
+## OwnID variants

-OwnID SDK offers two flow variants:
+OwnID SDK offers two variants:
-   + **Native Flow** - utilizes native OwnID UI widgets and native UI.
+   + **Boost** - designed to enhance your existing login and registration forms by adding OwnID widget as an add-on.
-   + **Elite Flow** - provides a powerful and flexible framework for integrating and customizing authentication processes within your applications.
+   + **Elite** - provides predefined authentication screens that can be easily customized with your brand’s look and feel.

-You can choose to integrate either or both flows.
+You can choose to integrate either or both.

 <details open>
-<summary><b>Native Flow</b></summary>
+<summary><b>Boost</b></summary>

 ## Implement the Registration Screen

-Using the OwnID SDK to implement passwordless authentication with Native flow starts by adding an `OwnIdButton` view to your Registration screen's layout file.
+Using the OwnID SDK to implement passwordless authentication with Boost starts by adding an `OwnIdButton` view to your Registration screen's layout file.
 Your app then waits for events while the user interacts with OwnID.

 ### Add OwnID UI